xiangzhou/xiangzhou.github.io/_pages/software.md

 * The software is currently available on <a href="https://xzhoulab.github.io/SRTsim/">github</a>.
 * Citation: Jiaqiang Zhu*, Lulu Shang*, and Xiang Zhou (2022).
 SRTsim: spatial pattern preserving simulations for spatially resolved transcriptomics.
 * Contact <a href="mailto:jiaqiang@umich.edu">Jiaqiang Zhu</a> or <a href="mailto:lshang@mdanderson.org">Lulu Shang</a> with any questions, comments, or bugs reports.

+## Spatially embedded Virtual Cell (SVC)

+SVC is a software for capturing and predicting the subcellular localization of transcripts within individual cells in their spatial tissue context.
+SVC builds upon a Vision Transformer (ViT)-based framework that enables multi-modal and multi-scale modeling of subcellular ST data.
+It provides a unified architecture for modeling subcellular spatial localization of transcripts with cell-level identity and morphological features, while also preserving microenvironment context at the tissue level.
+In addition, it incorporates prior biological knowledge derived from external datasets and the literature on gene functionality, while naturally accommodating network connectivity across genes.
+SVC enables comprehensive, spatially grounded virtual representation of individual genes and cells, which is essential for an integrated understanding of cellular function.

+* The software is currently available on <a href="https://github.com/aster-ww/SVC">github</a>.
+* Citation: Hui Wan, and Xiang Zhou (2026).
+SVC: A vision transformer-based spatial virtual cell model for deciphering subcellular spatial transcriptomic heterogeneity.
+* Contact <a href="mailto:hui.wan@yale.edu">Hui Wan</a> with any questions, comments, or bugs reports.

 ## Variational Inference based Probabilistic Canonical Correlation Analysis (VIPCCA)